ahokanson5804/Black-Scholes-Optimal-Option/README.md

 Usage:

-Open the black_scholes_optimal_option.py file and modify the ticker and exp_dates variables as needed.
+Open the <black_scholes_optimal_option.py> file and modify the 'ticker' and 'exp_dates' variables as needed.
 Only analyses one ticker at a time.

     ticker = 'AAPL'
     exp_dates = ['2023-04-21', '2023-05-19', '2023-06-16']